jorgegomzar/bbObsidian-Public/Atlas/Notes/Ideas/Project Zomboid server with monitorization.md

 > [!warning] NOTE
 > Project Zomboid server should always be ran by a non sudo user.
+#### Known issues
+> [!faq] Connection error
+> The server might be using an older version compared to the client.
+Try stopping the server, re-installing it (`./server.sh install`) and then starting it again.
 ### [[ELK]] monitoring
 You neeed:
 - docker